 The stingers are connected to two primary glands, the venom gland and the Dufour's gland, responsible for producing the combined contents of the injected venom.

-Because a honeybee stinger continues to emit venom even after it has been separated from the bee and after it has been injected with venom for the first time, it is best to remove it as soon as possible.
+Because a honeybee stinger continues to emit venom even after it has been separated from the bee it is best to remove it as soon as possible.
+The two barbs continue to move back and forth, sawing into the victim's skin even after the stinger detaches from the honeybee.

 What happens when a bee stings?